 MY WORK

-My work incorporates artistic elements with an academic approach to understandings of popular culture, particularly sound cultures.
-The projects below represent the broad application of my current work: from data analysis to collaborative scholarship to personal essays and even multimedia content like videos and podcasts.
+My work aims to better understand popular culture and our contemporary moment through a combination of artistic elements and academic analysis.
+The projects below represent the broad application of my current work: from data analysis to collaborative scholarship to personal essays and even multimedia content.

 01